 Cr Richardson-Newton is a member of the Denmark Tourism Inc. and as a consequence there may be a perception that his impartiality on this matter may be affected.
+Cr Richardson-Newton declares that he will consider this matter on its merits and vote accordingly.

 Cr Barrow is a member and Chair of the Denmark Tourism Inc. and as a consequence there may be a perception that his impartiality on this matter may be affected.

-Cr Richardson-Newton & Cr Barrow both declare that they will consider this matter on its merits and vote accordingly.
+Cr Barrow declares that he will consider this matter on its merits and vote accordingly.